All of our expertise and teaching is built on the design principles of aesthetics, technology and understanding the user.

 You'll have the option to go on a placement year or study abroad for a year

-Our students have the option to extend their course to a four-year degree with a placement year in industry.
+Our students have the option to extend their design course to a four-year degree with a placement year in industry.

 We also offer students the opportunity to study abroad at one of the many international universities we collaborate with.